seraphim98/seraphim98/README.md

 - 👋 Hi, I’m @seraphim98
-- 👀 I’m interested in Astronomy and imporving my coding skills
+- 👀 I’m interested in Astronomy and Technology
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on anything that will give me experience
 - 📫 How to reach me